PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed leveling panel on the scoreboard from not displaying when 6 or more players are connected on a server

-- Removed "Bones" playermodel and replaced it with the "Security" playermodel
+- "Bones" player model is now changed to be more visible